oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 Write a Dockerfile for the TODO app
 View Dockerfile Here
+Update the .env file with database connection details

 Run both database and app on your laptop Docker Engine

 ![private](./images/21.png)